Phase transitions induced by standard and predetermined measurements in transmon arrays: Non-Hermitian perturbation theory

 We will be particularly interested in obtaining the ground state of $H_{\textnormal{eff}}$ as a function of the measurement rate $\Gamma$, which allows us to calculate how different quantities behave in different cases.
-We can consider two regimes: volume-law phase, where $\Gamma/\overline{J} \ll 1 $ and $\hat{H}^{\rm M}$ acts as a perturbation; and area-law phase, where $\Gamma/\overline { J } \gg 1$ and $\hat{H}^{\rm BH}$ acts as an imaginary perturbation (where we have made $\hat{H}_\textnormal{eff}/\overline{J}\equiv \hat{H}_\textnormal{eff} $).
+We can consider two regimes: $\Gamma/J \ll 1 $ where $\hat{H}^{\rm M}$ acts as a perturbation; and $\Gamma/J \gg 1$ where $\hat{H}^{\rm BH}$ acts as an imaginary perturbation (where we have made $\hat{H}_\textnormal{eff}/J\equiv \hat{H}_\textnormal{eff} $).
 As we explain below, we will focus on the area-law phase, since it is relatively easy to obtain the non-degenerate ground state of $\hat{H}^M$ and understand how the imaginary perturbation acts on it.
-The volume-law phase is more complicated, since the unperturbed term $ i \hat{H}^{\rm BH} $ is imaginary and, therefore, there is a set of ground states completely degenerated, since each eigenstate has an imaginary eigenvalue (the ground state is not well defined).
-One could think of working on the imaginary axis by making the changes $E \to ie$ and $\tilde{E} \to -i \tilde{e} $, but, although mathematically correct, it gives a spurious ground state that does not correspond to that of the effective Hamiltonian\eqref{H_eff_app}.
+For $\Gamma \ll 1$ the situation is more complicated, since the unperturbed term $ i \hat{H}^{\rm BH} $ is imaginary and, therefore, the ground state is not well defined).

-Let us consider the area-law phase regime, where the perturbation parameter is defined as $\lambda=\overline{J}/\Gamma \ll 1 $.
+Let us consider the area-law phase regime, where the perturbation parameter is defined as $\lambda=J/\Gamma \ll 1 $.
 Taking into account~\eqref{Heffbi} and~\eqref{Heffdaggerbi}, it is evident that we need to obtain the perturbation analysis for both the Hamiltonian $\hat{H}_{\textnormal{eff}}$ and its Hermitian conjugate $(\hat{H}_{\textnormal{eff}})^\dagger$.
-Therefore, we consider two Schrödinger equations $ \hat{H}_{\textnormal{eff}}\ket{\phi}=(\hat{H}^M+i\lambda \hat{H}^{\rm BH} )\ket{\phi}=E\ket{\phi} $ and $ \hat{H}_{\textnormal{eff}}^\dagger \ket{\tilde{\phi}}=\left[(\hat{H}^M)^\dagger-i\lambda \hat{H}^{\rm BH} \right]\ket{\tilde{\phi}}=\tilde{E}\ket{\tilde{\phi}} $.
+Therefore, we consider two Schrödinger equations $ \hat{H}_{\textnormal{eff}}\ket{\phi}=(\hat{H}^M+i\lambda \hat{H}^{\rm BH} )\ket{\phi}=E\ket{\phi} $ and $ \hat{H}_{\textnormal{eff}}^\dagger \ket{{\varphi}}=\left[(\hat{H}^M)^\dagger-i\lambda \hat{H}^{\rm BH} \right]\ket{{\varphi}}={\varepsilon}\ket{{\varphi}} $.
 Then, expanding the energies and states in power series of $\lambda$,